midonet/midonet/docs/rest-api-auth.md

 This document attempts to describe the current design of MidoNet API that allows you to plug in different authentication/authorization (AuthN/AuthZ) mechanisms with simple configuration setting.
-Note that all the classes mentioned exist under the package 'com.midokura.midonet.api.auth' unless mentioned otherwise.
+Note that all the classes mentioned exist under the package 'org.midonet.api.auth' unless mentioned otherwise.